AkiraSalvare/fdu-connect/docs/service_en.md

 3. Remove security restrictions: `sudo xattr -rd com.apple.quarantine fdu-connect`.

 4. Create `plist` file referring to [com.fdu.connect.plist](com.fdu.connect.plist).
-Since `plist` is a binary file, it's recommended to edit using PlistEdict Pro.
+Since `plist` is a binary file, it's recommended to edit using PlistEdit Pro.
 Here are some key configurations:

     + `UserName`: The default user for running fdu-connect in the background is `root`, it's recommended to change to your own username.
     + `ProgramArguments`: fdu-connect running parameters.